harsharma30/harsharma30/README.md

 <p align="center">
 🌱 I’m currently learning JAVA and DSA <br>
 📫 How to reach me harsharma0013@gmail.com <br>
-⚡ Fact: Destiny is waiting for you.
+⚡ Destiny is waiting for you.

 </p>
 <!--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------->